 Care and replacement of hubs, cassettes, chain and derailleurs

-This class looks at how to care for your bike’s front and rear hubs and drive train, including how to replace bearings, chains, cassettes and even derailleurs.
-The next one is on Saturday, November the 25th, followed by the first class in 2018 on Saturday, the 20th of January, at 10am.
+This class looks at how to care for your bike’s front and rear hubs and drive train, including chains, cassettes and even derailleurs.
+Topics include:

 Care and replacement of headsets and bottom brackets; wheel truing